 Shanghai 21 (No Frills, Wide Variety)

-Favorites on the menu include: Black Truffle Soup Dumplings with Pork, Shrimp Dumplings, Steamed Watercress and Shrimp Dumplings, and the pan-fried Pork Dumplings.
+Favorites from their offerings include: Black Truffle Soup Dumplings with Pork, Shrimp Dumplings, Steamed Watercress and Shrimp Dumplings, and the pan-fried Pork Dumplings.
 The restaurant also offers a wide variety of Lo Mein that’s worth checking out.

 Shanghai 21, 21 Mott Street, Chinatown, New York 10013